torquebox/torquebox.org/news/2011-03-25-introducing-authentication.md

 Of course, if you're already running JBoss servers in a corporate environment, you may also have LDAP or other policies already in place.
-To integrate these into TorqueBox, just add your policy to to `$JBOSS_HOME/server/default/conf/login-config.xml`.
+To integrate these into TorqueBox, just add your policy to `$JBOSS_HOME/server/default/conf/login-config.xml`.
 Details on how to configure JBoss can be found in the JBoss [security documentation][jboss-docs].

 Let's say you're writing an application for a corporate intranet, and your user